marycodes2/OO-Auto-Shop-dc-web-091718/README.md

 **Mechanic**

-  - Get a list of all mechanics
+  - Get a list of all mechanics - DONE

-  - Get a list of all cars that a mechanic services
+  - Get a list of all cars that a mechanic services - DONE

-  - Get a list of all the car owners that go to a specific mechanic
+  - Get a list of all the car owners that go to a specific mechanic - DONE

-  - Get a list of the names of all car owners who go to a specific mechanic
+  - Get a list of the names of all car owners who go to a specific mechanic - DONE